Latest News

 If a judge revokes your bail, that decision cannot be appealed to superior court in a bail review.
 There are ways to appeal the revocation of your bail, but it is rare.

-If you’re facing a bail revocation, act fast and contact a lawyer to defend you.
-Although my office is in Boston, I handle criminal defense cases throughout Massachusetts.
-Contact me today at (617) 295-7500, and let’s get started on your defense.
+If you’re facing a bail revocation, act fast and contact a Boston criminal defense lawyer to defend you.
+Although our office is in Boston, I handle criminal defense cases throughout Massachusetts.
+Contact the Law Office of Matthew Peterson today at (617) 295-7500, and let’s get started on your defense.